appler1009/vscode-json-prettify/README.md

-# Pretty JSON
+# Pretty JSON Preview

-Pretty JSON is a Visual Studio Code extension that formats and beautifies JSON in a separate panel.
+Pretty JSON Preview is a Visual Studio Code extension that formats and beautifies JSON in a separate panel.
 It provides an easy way to visualize and work with JSON data within your editor.

 ## Features